Cape Gooseberry Scones with Lemon

 - Freeze After Baking: Freeze the baked and cooled scones before topping with icing.
 I usually freeze in a freezer-friendly bag or container.
 To thaw, leave out on the counter for a few hours or overnight in the refrigerator.
 Warm in the microwave for 30 seconds or on a baking sheet in a 300 Degrees F oven for 10 minutes.

 - Overnight Instructions: Prepare scones through step 4.
 Cover and refrigerate overnight.
 Continue with the recipe the following day.

 - Over-spreading: Start with very cold scone dough.
 Expect some spread, but if the scones are over-spreading as they bake, remove from the oven and press back into its triangle shape (or whatever shape) using a rubber spatula.

-NOTE: Navitas Organics Golden Berries can be found on Amazon.
+- These Navitas Organics Golden Berries are the perfect snack and can be found on Amazon.

 My family Loved it.
 Thanks for sharing this great recipe.
 I am definitely sharing this recipe and this website with my friend.
 Hope they also love it.
 Thank you again for sharing such a great recipe.